Occupy Wall Street: Surveillance

-As the movement spread across the United States, the United States Department of Homeland Security (DHS) began keeping tabs on protesters, due to the fact that the protest was a potential source of violence.
+As the movement spread across the United States, the United States Department of Homeland Security (DHS) began keeping tabs on protesters, under the pretext that the protest was a potential locus of violence.
 Following this, there was a DHS report entitled "SPECIAL COVERAGE: Occupy Wall Street", dated October 2011, observed that "mass gatherings associated with public protest movements can have disruptive effects on transportation, commercial, and government services, especially when staged in major metropolitan areas."
-The DHS keeps a file on the movement and monitors social media for information, according to leaked emails released by WikiLeaks.
+The DHS keeps a file on the movement and monitors social media for information.

 On December 21, 2012, Partnership for Civil Justice obtained and published U.S. government documents revealing that over a dozen local FBI field offices, DHS and other federal agencies monitored Occupy Wall Street, despite labeling it a peaceful movement.
-The New York Times reported in May 2014 that declassified documents showed extensive surveillance of OWS related groups across the country.
+The New York Times reported in May 2014 that declassified documents showed extensive surveillance of OWS-related groups across the country.

 Arrests

 The first person arrested was Alexander Arbuckle, a student videographer from New York University engaged in a class project.
 The police department alleged he was blocking the street.
 However, video shown at his trial showed the protesters including Arbuckle, had followed police orders and withdrew to the sidewalk.

 Gideon Oliver, who represented Occupy with the National Lawyers Guild in New York, said about 2,000 [protesters] had been arrested just in New York City alone.
-Most of these arrests in New York and elsewhere, are on charges of disorderly conduct, trespassing, and failure to disperse.
-Nationally, a little under 8,000 Occupy affiliated arrests have been documented by tallying numbers published in local newspapers.
+Most of these arrests in New York and elsewhere, were on charges of disorderly conduct, trespassing, and failure to disperse.
+Nationally, a little under 8,000 Occupy-affiliated arrests have been documented by tallying numbers published in local newspapers.

 In a report that followed an eight-month study, researchers at the law schools of NYU and Fordham accuse the NYPD of deploying unnecessarily aggressive force, obstructing press freedoms and making arbitrary and baseless arrests.